adi-vejare/CSCI-5828_Presentation4_Software-Design-Patterns/Decorator.md

 ###Decorator design pattern
--	It adds "decorations" or additional features to an element but does not change the basic structure
+-	This pattern adds "decorations" or additional features to an element but does not change the basic structure.
+-	It is also known as wrapper.